Fitusiran

 Fitusiran, sold under the brand name Qfitlia, is a medication used for the treatment of hemophilia.
 It is an antithrombin-directed small interfering ribonucleic acid.
 It is given by subcutaneous injection.
 Fitusiran reduces the amount of a protein called antithrombin.

 The most common side effects include viral infection, common cold symptoms (nasopharyngitis) and bacterial infection.

 Fitusiran was approved for medical use in the United States in March 2025.
+The US Food and Drug Administration considers it to be a first-in-class medication.

 Medical uses

 Fitusiran is indicated for routine prophylaxis to prevent or reduce the frequency of bleeding episodes in people aged twelve years of age and older with hemophilia A or hemophilia B, with or without factor VIII or IX inhibitors (neutralizing antibodies).

 Adverse effects

-The US Food and Drug Administration prescription label for fitusiran contains a boxed warning for thrombotic events (blood clotting) and gallbladder disease (with some recipients requiring gallbladder removal).
+The US prescription label for fitusiran contains a boxed warning for thrombotic events (blood clotting) and gallbladder disease (with some recipients requiring gallbladder removal).
 The label also has a warning about liver toxicity and the need to monitor liver blood tests at baseline and then monthly for at least six months after initiating treatment with fitusiran or after a dose increase of fitusiran.